First Bowel Movement After C-Section: What to Expect

 Are There Specific Foods to Avoid Post-C-Section for Bowel Health?

-Think of your gut as a garden that needs care.
-After a C-section, avoid processed foods, dairy, and heavy fats, as they can hinder your bowel health.
-Focus on fiber-rich fruits, vegetables, and plenty of water instead.
+After a C-section, it helps to avoid processed foods, dairy, and heavy fats, as these can slow your bowels down.
+Focus on fiber-rich fruits, vegetables, and plenty of water to keep things moving.

 Conclusion